richardluong/theamazingemojisearcher/README.md

 Evaluation is a bit difficult to perform on my search engine, as its made for users that already know which emojis that are available for a word.

-A small evaluation test was made with one participant.
-She

-    TBD

 <!-- 3 min -->
 # Discussion